olimorris/hledger-forecast/README.md

 To work with hledger, include the forecast file and use the `--forecast` flag:

-    hledger -f transactions.journal -f forecast.journal bal assets -e 2024-02 --forecast
+    hledger -f bank_transactions.journal -f forecast.journal --forecast bal assets -e 2024-02

-The command will generate a forecast up to the end of Feb 2024, showing the balance for any asset accounts, referencing the transactions and forecast journal files.
+The command will generate a forecast up to the end of Feb 2024, showing the balance for any asset accounts, overlaying some bank transactions with the forecast journal file.
 Of course, refer to the [hledger](https://hledger.org/dev/hledger.html) documentation for more information on how to query your finances.

 To apply any modifiers, use the `--auto` flag at the end of your command.